 Some of the responsibility of not having interested but uneducated people show up at locals nests falls squarely on the shoulders of us birders.

 If you discover a nest of an interesting, rare or sensitive species, please keep this your little secret.
-Specifically, don’t report the nests exact location right away to eBird or go posting all about the spot on Facebook.
+Specifically, don’t report the nest’s exact location right away to eBird or go posting all about the spot on Facebook.
 I got this tip from listening to Sharon Stiteler (aka The Bird Chick).
 She recommended waiting a few months until the chicks have fledged before reporting the nest to eBird.

-Don’t Be an Asshole to Other People:
+Don’t Be a Jerk to Other People: